CodeCorico/MemoryOverflow/the-machine/README.md

 npm install
 ```

-Fantastique, The Machine is installed on your computer.
+Fantastic, The Machine is installed on your computer.
 Now, each time you want to use it, just start this command:
 ```
 npm start
 ```